Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/01-Planning/Planning & Lab Overview.md

 | **Virtualization**    | VirtualBox                    |
 | **Network Type**      | Internal Network (VirtualBox) |

+---

 ## ✅ 4.
 Pre-Requisites

 Before building the lab, I ensured the following were in place:

-- A host system with at least 16GB RAM and 220GB disk space
+- A host system with at least 16GB RAM and 465 GB disk space
 - VirtualBox installed and working properly
 - ISO files for Windows Server 2025 and Windows 11 Pro
 - Network properly configured to allow domain communication
 - Basic understanding of AD, DNS, and GPO concepts

+---

 ## 🔍 5.
 Planning Considerations